 – 6 ways to build a long-term investment portfolio in New Zealand

-Overall Sharesies is still an excellent platform in late 2021, despite there being so many other investment options out there.
-But we believe the types of investor that Sharesies is best for has become smaller over time:
+Overall Sharesies is a good, but not great investment platform in 2023.
+We believe the types of investor that Sharesies is best for has become smaller over time:

 - For beginner investors, their interface is easy to use and welcoming.
 But arguably there are even friendlier ways to invest your money.
 The likes of Simplicity, InvestNow, or Kernel allow you to invest without the complexity of picking from thousands of companies and ETFs, and are potentially cheaper as they don’t charge brokerage fees.

 - Many experienced investors or those investing larger amounts may find that they’ve outgrown the platform.
-There’s fewer features (like transfers, voting, and stop loss orders) compared with competing brokers, and Sharesies’ fees are higher for larger transactions.
+There’s fewer features compared with competing brokers, and Sharesies’ fees are higher for larger transactions.

 - They’re also unsuitable for short-term investors, given the fees will likely outweigh the potential returns on cash investments.

 However, Sharesies is probably still the best choice for those wanting to invest very small amounts into individual companies on the NZX, ASX, and US markets.
-They don’t require any minimum investment, and charge very reasonable percentage based fees that don’t penalise small transactions.
-Their comprehensive investment offering should be more than enough to satisfy many long-term investors’ needs.
+They don’t require any minimum investment, and the percentage based fees that don’t penalise small transactions.
+Just keep in mind that 1.9% is a very high percentage to pay for the privilege.

 The content of this article is based on Money King NZ’s opinion and should not be considered financial advice.
 The information should never be used without first assessing your own personal and financial situation, and conducting your own research.
 You may wish to consult with an authorised financial adviser before making any investment decisions.